canonical/ubuntu-core-docs/docs/en/build-store/refresh-control.md

 Establishing the relationship between a gating and gated snap is required only once and can only be performed by a user with reviewer permission for the gating snap's store.

-Ask a store administrator/reviewer to edit the package declaration for the gating snap on the [snap's page][1].
-The administrator should:
+Ask a store reviewer to edit the package declaration for the gating snap on the [snap's page][1].
+The reviewer should:

 * Click on "review capabilities"
 * Under "refresh control" put a json list with the snap IDs of the snaps you want gated: \["xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx", ...\]